Whether you are only in Old San Juan for a few hours or an entire week, these are the sights that you won’t want to miss while you are here.

 1. El Morro

 As one of the first military defenses in the Americas, it brings you back in time and has an amazing view of the entrance to the San Juan bay.
 Cruise ships entering or leaving port are almost at the same height as the 6th level of the fort.
 This remarkable Spanish military fortification took almost 250 years to be built.
-If you have kids, buy a kite and fly them at the large green fields outside of the fort for a true cultural experience.
+If you have kids, buy a kite and fly it at the large green fields outside of the fort for a true cultural experience.

-San Cristóbal is the largest and best preserved Spanish military fortification in the Americas.
+San Cristóbal is the largest and best-preserved Spanish military fortification in the Americas.
 It was built to protect San Juan residents from land attacks from the east side and covers almost 27 acres of land.
 Walk through an S-shape tunnel, enter a dungeon, take a picture inside a sentry box (aka as “garita”).
 Don’t miss the amazing panoramic view of the city on the third level.
 Remember: Stay off the walls at all times!

 The Promenade begins just below the tallest building in Old San Juan: Banco Popular, Puerto Rico’s first bank (you will see the entrance right next to the beginning of the walls).
 During the week it is calm and pleasant for long walks and even jogging.
 Weekends are packed with locals from all over the island who come to enjoy the lovely promenade under the shade of trees and shop for local handmade crafts.
 Along the esplanade, you will find kiosks and restaurants such as La Princesa Restaurant.
 If you continue past the San Juan Gate, the walk extends for about a mile to the new entrance of Fort El Morro.